GNS-Science/solvis/docs/scripts.md

-A variety of scripts are available to demonstrate Solvis features, and/or conduct common data processing operations.
+Some scripts are available to demonstrate Solvis features, and/or conduct common data processing operations.

-**TODO**
+Older scripts and demos can be found in the `/demo` directory.

+More up-to-date ones can be found in `/scripts`.

+::: mkdocs-click
+    :module: solvis_scripts.cli
+    :command: cli
+    :prog_name: CLI